picotech/picosdk-picovna-c-sharp-examples/README.md

 See [LICENSE.md](LICENSE.md) for license terms.

-*PicoVNA* and *Pico VNA* are registered trademarks of Pico Technology Ltd.
+*PicoVNA* is a trademark of Pico Technology Ltd.

 *Windows* and *Visual Studio* are registered trademarks of Microsoft Corporation.

-Copyright © 2007-2018 Pico Technology Ltd. All rights reserved.
+Copyright © 2018 Pico Technology Ltd. All rights reserved.